 The operations involve more and more other than military elements.
 The tasks are often linked to society's reconstruction and maintenance of stability.
 In the UN's peacekeeping operations, the need of policemen has grown rapidly.

-Information about different operations from the website of the Finnish Defence Forces.
+Information about different operations from the website of the Finnish Defence Forces(Link to another website.)
+(Opens New Window).

 The EU member states form so-called battlegroups for military crisis management tasks that require rapid response.
 The EU battlegroups can be deployed to demanding crisis management operations that are of a limited duration, such as to support a UN-led peacekeeping operation.